-Eon came joint-24th out of the 35 energy companies, rated by 7,355 members of the public in the annual Which? customer survey.
-It ranks jointly with and this year, ahead of British Gas and Scottish Power.
+Eon came joint-eleventh out of the 16 energy companies rated by 8,390 members of the public in the annual Which? customer survey.
+It ranks jointly with , and this year, behind and but ahead of its own new platform, Eon Next.

-The graphic below shows the breakdown of its score from our latest survey.
+The table below shows the breakdown of its score from our latest survey.

 Scroll down to find out how long it took to answer the phone to its customers in our snapshot investigation, if live chat is faster and our full verdict on Eon.

 |Value for money|

 Based on a survey in September 2021 of 978 Eon customers.

 Pros: The majority of customers didn't have a reason to complain to Eon in the year before the survey